 Whether you’re a new postpartum mum like me, need to be more gentle on your joints, are returning to exercise after an injury or your body is simply craving something a little less intense, KIC has you covered!
 As much as I love getting my sweat on with a super intense HIIT workout, since having […]

 One of our favourite ways to practice self-care is by meditating.
 It’s oh-so-simple but oh-so-effective.
-It does wonders for our mental health and always leaves us feeling better than we did before.
+It does wonders for our mental health and can have a seriously incredible impact on our sleep.